Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Materials and Methods

 where $\varphi_{ik}^{(0)}$ is local ACE potential.

-Notably, compared to the ACE potential, the GRACE potential doesn't have the limit on the number of elements to be parameterized.
+Notably, compared to the ACE potential, the GRACE potential does not impose an explicit limit on the number of chemical elements to be parameterized.
 This is due to the modification of its radial basis function to include pairwise chemical dependence, resulting in the vanishing of the chemical index into the entries of the expansion coefficients.
 In addition, GRACE models of different complexities are used in this study, namely GRACE-FS, GRACE-1L, and GRACE-2L.
 The difference between them is in the range of the message passing.
 Specifically, the GRACE-FS model is similar to Finnis-Sinclair-type ACE model but with chemical embedding to parameterize unlimited number of elements, while GRACE-1L and GRACE-2L represent one-layer and two-layer models, respectively.

 In this study, we employ the GRACE-FS framework to train MLIP models with different levels of complexity, quantified by their parameter counts.
 Following the \textit{gracemaker} definitions \cite{PhysRevX.14.021036-GRACE-FS}, we consider small, medium, and large variants, denoted as GRACE-FS-S, GRACE-FS-M, and GRACE-FS-L, respectively.
 To further probe the role of architectural design, we additionally train a more complex graph-based model, GRACE-2L, within the same GRACE framework.
 A uniform cutoff radius of 6~$\rm \AA$ is adopted for all models.
 Beyond the primary model, we also train 10 additional GRACE-FS-M models for high-quality uncertainty quantification.